Fato07/home/README.md

    Next time if you make changes, repeat from step 8.

-Facing issues?
-Feel free to contact at hashirshoaeb@gmail.com.

-## Contributing 🙌

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## Issues

-If anyone is looking to make some contribution, the following are issues that you can solve:

-- [ ] UI improvements
-- [ ] Code optimization
-- [x] Routing
-- [ ] SEO

 ## Upcoming Features / Improvements 🔗

 - [x] Button and place for resume/CV.